grd/FreePDM/ConceptOfDesign/FreePDM_05-Architecture.md

 The part how Users interact with the software is written on high level in [FreePDM_02-Workflows](FreePDM_02-Workflows.md).
 The problem with this is that it currently ignores:

-- What users have acces to what information.
+- What users have access to what information.
 - What Users have when Roles / Rights for:
   - What projects
   - Libraries